Ginger Lemon Honey Cold and Flu Tonic

 This ginger lemon honey drink is fantastic for soothing a sore throat, is fantastic natural remedy if you have a cold, and can give you comfort if you have the flu.

-I arrived home to California after visiting a friend in Ojai, and had a severe allergic reaction to the pollen.
+I arrived home to LA after visiting a friend in Ojai, and had a severe allergic reaction to the pollen.
 I had a sore throat that invited an aggressive frog suffering from ADD into my throat!
 This pesky little beast wouldn’t stop scratching and tap dancing on my vocal cords, until I lost my voice and was coughing up green slime that would offend even the most seasoned doctor.
 I find myself being a very good listener this week.

 This ginger lemon honey tonic has been a soothing magician.
 You can drink this warm or cold all year round to combat a restless warrior, or just as a delicious treat.
 Thankfully, this drink left my froggy friend over-refreshed.
 He has heavy feet and is now sleeping.

 So I offer this easy ginger lemon honey tonic to all of my Aussie friends facing a harsh cold and flu season.
 As the infamous Melbourne wind blew in with gusto, I left many of my besties with colds as Melbournians strapped in for the bitter Winter chill.
 This drink is a quick, easy cold remedy.

 Lemons are loaded with Vitamin C and have incredible antibacterial and alkalizing properties that fight infections.
 Lemon and ginger increase perspiration which helps combat the fevers associated with colds.